mghanii/golang-vs-csharp/README.md

 - Inheritance is "is a" relationship: Dog is an Animal.
 - Method overriding: change the implementation of a function
-   in the child class that is defined in the parent class.
+   in the derived class that is defined in the base class.
 - C# doesn't support multiple inheritance through classes.
 - Any class or struct can implement multiple interfaces.
-- Structs don't support inheritance since it's a value type.
+- Structs don't support inheritance.

 #### C&#35;